 While outbound marketing pushes, or “hammers down” messages to a wide audience, inbound marketing is “magnetic”: Rather than sending out general messages to uninterested audiences, inbound marketing enables your ecommerce business to attract the prospects specifically looking for your products or services.

-Inbound ecommerce marketing has the ability to transform random visitors to your website into actual paying customers through a process that spans 4 stages of the sales cycle: ATTRACT, ENGAGE, CLOSE, and DELIGHT stages.
+Inbound ecommerce marketing has the ability to transform random visitors to your website into actual paying customers through a process that spans 4 stages of the sales cycle: Attract, Engage, Close, and Delight.

-To implement a successful inbound ecommerce marketing strategy, all these stages are essential and cannot be skipped.
+To implement a successful inbound marketing for eCommerce strategy, all these stages are essential.

 The first stage involves creating quality content that provides value, and then making sure that it reaches your target audience in a streamlined manner.